 Berg had been studying composition with Arnold Schoenberg since 1904, and this can be considered his “graduation piece.”
 Berg reportedly confessed to his teacher that he could think of no more ideas for the other movements of the sonata, and Schoenberg said something to the effect of “You’ve already said it all.”

 The strange, transitional harmonic language is clear right from the outset.
 From the first sonority, a non-triadic chord, a descending progression leads down to a first cadence in B minor.
 But that tonal resolution turns out to be a tease, because we don’t really get a true tonal cadence again (not counting the same moment in the exposition repeat) until the last measure of the whole piece.
 The first couple of gestures following that B minor triad play on augmented intervals, and some motives start to become clear.
 There’s a little descending thing that usually appears in the bass or tenor, a horn-call triplet figure that’s usually more of a top melody, and some other smaller figures.
-The music is anxious, never sitting still, always with an undercurrent of some gesture wandering in the base.
+The music is anxious, never sitting still, always with an undercurrent of some gesture wandering in the bass.
 Berg builds to a climax on nicely dissonant chords that still imply tonal harmony, then settles into a quiet, languorous second subject with phrases that come in waves.
 The key gesture is a descending sixteenth-note motive that Berg elaborates to gather energy for the next climax, bringing us to the end of the exposition.
 Twice he sneaks in some F-sharp dominant chords, but wisely does not resolve them to B minor.
 That would be too easy!
 In the development, we first hear a few bars of mostly two-voice counterpoint, peeling away layers of texture to let the lines play.
 As the development builds, it’s worth looking at the score to see the extent to which all the material derives from the thematic content.
 Berg also shows his mastery of pitch, with really well-judged movement to higher registers.
 The storm reaches a fever pitch at some increasingly huge climaxes, with the last at an eyebrow-raising dynamic of ffff.

 The recapitulation is a curious thing, beginning with a fragmented yet rhapsodic version of the second subject.
 Then it revisits the other exposition motives, but with enough alteration to feel like we’re still in the development.
 It alternates between rhapsodic extensions of the material and quieter muttering as it settles down and finds its way to a miraculously neat final cadence in B minor.